Prof. Fankhauser - Portrait

 The retina is a highly sensitive layer of tissue at the back of the eye that receives and transmits light stimuli.
 Diseases in this area can therefore lead to significant visual impairment.
 Retinal changes are widespread in connection with diabetes mellitus or age-related changes.
 Typical examples are diabetic retinopathy or various forms of retinal degeneration.

-The eye specialists at the Bern Eye Center place great importance on thorough diagnostics.
-Modern examination methods, such as high-resolution imaging and specialized vascular imaging, enable the detection of pathological changes in the retina at an early stage.
-This allows treatment to be initiated in good time before permanent damage occurs.
+The eye specialists at Augen Zentrum Fankhauser AG place great importance on thorough diagnostics.
+Modern examination methods, such as high-resolution imaging and specialized vascular imaging, enable early detection of retinal pathology.
+This allows initiating early treatment before permanent damage occurs.

 Treatment depends on the type and extent of the disease.
 In addition to medication, laser treatments or surgical interventions are available if necessary.
 Thanks to the extensive experience of Prof. Franz Fankhauser and his team, even complex retinal conditions can be treated individually.

-This combination of differentiated diagnostics, individualized therapy, and close monitoring enables stabilization of vision and the maintenance of the highest possible quality of life for patients.
+This combination of differentiated diagnostics, individualized therapy, and close monitoring enables stabilization of vision and the highest possible quality of life for patients.

 Medical Specialist Evaluation of Retinal Changes in Early Detection

 Many retinal diseases develop slowly and do not cause any noticeable symptoms at first.
 This is precisely why preventive care plays such a key role.
-At the Bern Eye Center, changes in the retina can be detected at an early stage using high-resolution examination methods.
+At the Augen Zentrum Fankhauser AG in Bern, changes in the retina can be detected at an early stage using high-resolution examination methods.

 These screening procedures enable the detection of even very minor abnormalities at an early stage and the monitoring of their progression.
 Regular check-ups offer the chance to prevent severe visual impairment, particularly in high-risk patients, such as those with diabetes or a familial predisposition.